-The answer to this question is for the vast majority the procedure is permanent with a definite reduction in dependency on glasses and contact lenses.
-Laser eye surgery produces a change in the power of the cornea, in a sense it carves out a permanent contact lens on the cornea.
-When performed with the correct technology in properly chosen cases where the cornea is mechanically strong, the power change is in the long term stable and accounts for why laser eye surgery is stable long term.
-However for a small number changes in vision can occur in spite of the cornea remaining the same.
+The answer to this question is for the vast majority Laser Eye Surgery is permanent with a definite reduction in dependency on glasses and contact lenses.
+Laser Eye Surgery produces a change in the power of the cornea, in a sense it carves out a permanent contact lens on the cornea.
+When performed with the correct technology in properly chosen cases and the cornea is mechanically strong, the power change will be stable for the long term and accounts for why Laser Eye Surgery is stable long term.
+However, for a small number, changes in vision can occur despite the cornea remaining the same.

-This problem of the lens hardening cannot be prevented, although there are some who believe good living, consumption of anti-oxidants and other goodies can delay the onset and progress of lens hardening and cataract and in turn keep the eyes stable.
+This problem of the lens hardening cannot be prevented, although there are some who believe good living, consumption of antioxidants and other goodies can delay the onset and progress of lens hardening and cataract which in turn keep the eyes stable.

 Laser Eye Surgery, in particular LASIK is a wonderful and liberating procedure for the vast majority of those seeking vision correction surgery.
 For the vast majority (selected well) the procedure is long lasting and for the small unlucky group who develop a change with advancing age, there are other options for lasting vision correction.